nalgeon/pokitoki/README.md

 ## Credits

 Based on the [chatgpt_telegram_bot](https://github.com/karfly/chatgpt_telegram_bot).
-I simplified the hell out of it, removed all the bells and whistles, refactored the code, and added comments.
+I removed all the bells and whistles, refactored the code and added comments.